home shows works texts misc catalog

 KL: He's having a ball.
 He's just so wrapped up in what he's doing.
 And isn't that what it really is all about, being totally wrapped up?

-Top of Page Doug Morton Ken Lochhead Ron Bloore Comments
+Godwin Morton Lochhead Bloore Comments

-ART McKAY:
+ART MCKAY

 BC: What's it like for you to walk in and see those early paintings?